Brighthouse Financial: Separation from MetLife

+Acquisition

+In November 2025, New York-based private equity firm, Aquarian Holdings, agreed to acquired the company for $4.1 billion in an all-cash deal.

 Products

 Brighthouse Financial sells annuity and life insurance products to U.S. consumers through multiple independent distribution channels.
-These products are serviced by a third-party vendor "DXC Technology" instead of directly by Brighthouse Financial.
+These products are serviced by a third-party vendor, DXC Technology, instead of directly by Brighthouse Financial.

-Company leadership

-Brighthouse Financial is led by President and Chief Executive Officer Eric Steigerwalt (formerly Executive Vice President of U.S. Retail Business at MetLife).

-Additional members of the management team include: